 What to do there: This is the type of park that has something for everyone so you can literally do whatever you want to do here.
 If you’re feeling energetic, go for a swim in the outdoor pool, wander the trails or play a game of tennis.
 And if you’re feeling lazy, just lounge about on the grass or grab a drink and some snacks at the Distillery ‘t Nieuwe Diep microbrewery.

 #13 – Brouwerij ‘t IJ – A must visit place to visit in Amsterdam on the weekend!

 Why it’s so awesome: Everyone should drink beer in a windmill at some stage in their lives and this is the perfect place to do it.
 This microbrewery is the original in Amsterdam and is located in a working windmill.
 It has a wide variety of brews as well as some traditional Dutch snacks such as boiled eggs.

 What to do there: Try to visit the brewery on a sunny day so you can sit out on the terrace and enjoy the sunshine while you snack and drink.
-Just make sure you’re aware of how much you’re drinking, the brews tend to be higher in alcohol content than you would think!
+Just make sure to follow the rules of safe travel and stay aware of how much you’re drinking, the brews tend to be higher in alcohol content than you would think!